stal/IX

 https://askubuntu.com/questions/866161/setting-path-variable-in-etc-environment-vs-profile

-Cross-compile by default
+Cross-compilation by default

 File associations